-Strep or Allergies – How to Tell the Difference
+Strep Or Allergies – How to Tell the Difference for 2026?

 Strep throat is a bacterial infection that requires antibiotics, while allergies are caused by your immune system reacting to triggers like pollen, dust, or pet dander.